-We find a significant treatment effect for Raven's Colored Matrices task six months (d = 0.24, p = 0.004) and 12-13 months after the training (d = 0.24, p = 0.002).
+We also find a significant spillover effect on Raven's Colored Matrices task six months (d = 0.24, p = 0.004) and 12-13 months after the training (d = 0.24, p = 0.002).
 We emphasize that this finding does not mean that WM training increased all dimensions of fluid intelligence, as some research indicates that only 64% of the variance in performance in a Raven's task is attributable to general fluid intelligence (Jensen 1998).
 However, the Raven task measures important dimensions of fluid intelligence which require WM capacity (Carpenter, Just and Shell 1990) and its deployment in novel situations (Wiley et al. 2011).

 It is also important to mention that none of the treatment effects in geometry, reading, or Raven's fluid IQ measure are driven by a decline in the performance of the control group.
 Due to cognitive maturation over the course of one year, both the treatment and the control group increased their performance over time.
-Therefore, the treatment effects are due to a differentially larger increase in performance in the treatment group.
+As such, the treatment effects are due to a differentially larger increase in performance in the treatment group.

-Finally, we turn to the effects of WM training in the go/no-go task and the bp task (Figure 3 and Supplementary Table S3 in the Online Appendix).
-We find that WM training improves children's inhibitory abilities measured in the go/no-go task.
-We measure inhibitory performance formally by multiplying children's standardized number of commission errors with -1, i.e., a reduction in commission errors shows up as a numerical increase in this performance measure.
-Figure 3 (and Supplementary Table S3 in the Online Appendix) indicates a highly significant reduction in commission errors in the treatment relative to the control group in W4 (d = 0.33, p < 0.0001).
-If, instead of commission errors, we use the standardized (i.e., z-scored) d'-measure of performance in this task-which subtracts the standardized fraction of commission errors in the no-go trials from the standardized fraction of correct responses in the go trials-we also find a significant performance effect in W4 (d = 0.48, p < 0.0001), see Supplementary Table S3 in the Online Appendix.
-Interestingly, while we observe no treatment effect on commission errors (and the d'-measure) in W2 and W3, we observe a weakly significant treatment effect on performance in terms of a reduction in response times in W2 (d = 0.23, p = 0.053) and W3 (d = 0.37, p = 0.094).
-Thus, although the children in the treatment group did not make fewer mistakes in W2 and W3 they were quicker in delivering their responses (without increasing their mistakes) in these evaluation waves.
+Finally, we turn to the effects of WM training in the go/no-go task and the bp task (Figure 3 and Table S5 in the Online Appendix).
+We find positive spillover effects of WM training on children's inhibitory control measured in the go/no-go task.
+We measure inhibitory control by multiplying children's standardized number of commission errors with -1, i.e., a reduction in commission errors shows up as a numerical increase in this performance measure.
+Figure 3 indicates a highly significant reduction in commission errors in the treatment relative to the control group in W4 (d = 0.33, p < 0.0001).11 Interestingly, while we observe no treatment effect on commission errors in W2 and W3, we observe a weakly significant treatment effect on performance in terms of a reduction in response times in W2 (d = 0.23, p = 0.053) and W3 (d = 0.37, p = 0.094).
+Thus, although the children in the treatment group did not make fewer mistakes in W2 and W3, they were quicker in delivering their responses (without increasing their mistakes) in these evaluation waves.12

-Overall, these data patterns suggest that, similar to the case of geometry, reading, and Raven's fluid IQ measure, far-transfer effects slowly emerge over time in the go/no-go task.
-Note also, that the treatment effects in the go/no-go task are due to a differentially larger increase in the performance of the treatment group relative to the control group in terms of shorter response times or fewer errors.
+Overall, these data patterns suggest that, similar to the case of geometry, reading, and Raven's fluid IQ measure, spillover effects on inhibitory control emerge over time.
+This effect supports the theoretical conjecture that "working memory supports inhibitory control" (Diamonds 2013, p.
+143).
+Note also, that this spillover effect is due to a differentially larger increase in the performance of the treatment group relative to the control group in terms of fewer errors.
 In contrast to the results in the go/no-go task, we cannot detect a training-related improvement in performance in the bp task.
 In fact, the time profile of the treatment effects is completely flat and close to zero, suggesting that WM training does not affect attentional stamina.
-In our interpretation section below, we will discuss the differential effect of WM training in the go/no-go task and the bp task because this difference may inform theories of WM capacity.